awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Backups.md

 For Amazon Aurora DB clusters, the default backup retention period is one day regardless of how the DB cluster is created\.
 You cannot disable automated backups on Aurora\.
 The backup retention period for Aurora is managed by the DB cluster\.

  Your costs for backup storage depend upon the amount of Aurora backup and snapshot data you keep and how long you keep it\.
-For information about the storage associated with Aurora backups and snapshots, see [Understanding Aurora Backup Storage Usage](aurora-storage-backup.md)\.
-For pricing information about Aurora backup storage, see [Amazon RDS for Aurora Pricing](https://aws.amazon.com/rds/aurora/pricing)\.
+For information about the storage associated with Aurora backups and snapshots, see [Understanding Aurora backup storage usage](aurora-storage-backup.md)\.
+For pricing information about Aurora backup storage, see [Amazon RDS for Aurora pricing](https://aws.amazon.com/rds/aurora/pricing)\.
 After the Aurora cluster associated with a snapshot is deleted, storing that snapshot incurs the standard backup storage charges for Aurora\.

-## Restoring Data<a name="Aurora.Managing.Backups.Restore"></a>
+## Restoring data<a name="Aurora.Managing.Backups.Restore"></a>

 You can recover your data by creating a new Aurora DB cluster from the backup data that Aurora retains, or from a DB cluster snapshot that you have saved\.
 You can quickly restore a new copy of a DB cluster created from backup data to any point in time during your backup retention period\.
 The continuous and incremental nature of Aurora backups during the backup retention period means you don't need to take frequent snapshots of your data to improve restore times\.

 To determine the latest or earliest restorable time for a DB instance, look for the `Latest Restorable Time` or `Earliest Restorable Time` values on the RDS console\.
-For information about viewing these values, see [Viewing an Amazon Aurora DB Cluster](Aurora.Viewing.md)\.
+For information about viewing these values, see [Viewing an Amazon Aurora DB cluster](Aurora.Viewing.md)\.
 The latest restorable time for a DB cluster is the most recent point at which you can restore your DB cluster, typically within 5 minutes of the current time\.
 The earliest restorable time specifies how far back within the backup retention period that you can restore your cluster volume\.

 You can determine when the restore of a DB cluster is complete by checking the `Latest Restorable Time` and `Earliest Restorable Time` values\.
 The `Latest Restorable Time` and `Earliest Restorable Time` values return NULL until the restore operation is complete\.
 You can't request a backup or restore operation if `Latest Restorable Time` or `Earliest Restorable Time` returns NULL\.

-For information about restoring a DB cluster to a specified time, see [Restoring a DB Cluster to a Specified Time](USER_PIT.md)\.
+For information about restoring a DB cluster to a specified time, see [Restoring a DB cluster to a specified time](USER_PIT.md)\.

-### Database Cloning for Aurora<a name="Aurora.Managing.Backups.Restore.Cloning"></a>
+### Database cloning for Aurora<a name="Aurora.Managing.Backups.Restore.Cloning"></a>

 You can also use database cloning to clone the databases of your Aurora DB cluster to a new DB cluster, instead of restoring a DB cluster snapshot\.
 The clone databases use only minimal additional space when first created\.
 Data is copied only as data changes, either on the source databases or the clone databases\.
 You can make multiple clones from the same DB cluster, or create additional clones even from other clones\.
-For more information, see [Cloning an Aurora DB Cluster Volume](Aurora.Managing.Clone.md)\.
+For more information, see [Cloning an Aurora DB cluster volume](Aurora.Managing.Clone.md)\.

 ## Backtrack<a name="Aurora.Managing.Backups.Backtrack"></a>

 Aurora MySQL now supports "rewinding" a DB cluster to a specific time, without restoring data from a backup\.
-For more information, see [Backtracking an Aurora DB Cluster](AuroraMySQL.Managing.Backtrack.md)\.
+For more information, see [Backtracking an Aurora DB cluster](AuroraMySQL.Managing.Backtrack.md)\.